Next-ON/NextON-Masternode-Setup/README.md

 ***(For the next steps you need to have already 21 confirmation on “Payment to yourself “ created in first step)***

 * At Masternode Tab choose the Masternode with the status MISSING and press “ Start Alias “.
-	(You will get an error, it’s suppose to)
+	(You will get an error, it’s suppose to.
+Just press OK)

 * Go to Debug Console type the following: ***startmasternode alias false (mymnalias)***